 Sep9

 19:27 Peter answered him, “We have left everything to follow you!
-(Peter wasn’t just blowing smoke, they literally left everything.
-Peter may have been saying it for Jesus’ benefit.
-“It’s okay, don’t feel sad Lord, we still left everything to follow you.”-(New) Peter may also be saying in effect; “I guess it is possible with God, because that’s exactly what has happened in our case.-(New) Some question the legitimacy of Peter’s boast by pointing out; What did he really give up, some stinking fish and a old boat & net, and what he got in return was eternal life!-(New) What then will there be for us?
-(Not a self-righteous attitude, like what am I going to get out of all this-New) 28 Jesus said to them, “I tell you the truth, (Your missing the bigger picture Peter-(New) at the renewal of all things, when the Son of Man sits on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
+(Peter may have been saying it for Jesus’ benefit.
+“It’s okay, don’t feel sad Lord, we still left everything to follow you.”- Peter may also be saying in effect; “I guess it is possible with God, because that’s exactly what has happened in our case.) what then will there be for us?
+(Not a self-righteous attitude, like what am I going to get out of all this) 28 Jesus said to them, (Because Jesus doesn’t rebuke them as He did when they were arguing as to who was the greatest in the Kingdom.
+That it’s okey to ask what kind of reward can we look forward to.
+It’s a fair question) “I tell you the truth, (A strong affirmation that is to be believed on and acted on.
+You’re missing the bigger picture Peter) at the renewal of all things, (The Regeneration is where the divine cures of creation is lifted at Christ’s return,-(Rom.
+8:18-25) resulting in a new earth during the Millennium-(Rev. 21, 22) when the Son of Man sits on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 (For a Complete Expository see Book)

 Extended Sermon Notes